machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 # Functional Tools

 Functional tools let the host application expose controlled local capabilities to a `Genai` provider as callable tools.
-They create the bridge between the model and application-side actions such as file access, HTTP calls, command execution, or project-specific automation.
+They bridge the model with application-side actions such as file access, HTTP calls, command execution, and project-specific automation.

-The feature combines the tool SPI in `org.machanism.machai.ai.tools` with OpenAI-specific native tool support in `OpenAIProvider`.
-Together, they allow the application to discover tool installers, resolve configuration values, register host-managed function tools, and optionally enable OpenAI-native web search and MCP servers from TOML configuration.
+The feature combines the SPI in `org.machanism.machai.ai.tools` with OpenAI-specific native tool support in `OpenAIProvider`.
+Together, these parts allow the application to discover tool installers, register host-managed function tools, and optionally enable OpenAI-native web search and MCP servers from TOML configuration.

-## What the feature provides
+## What this feature provides

 Functional tools provide a structured way to:

 - contribute reusable tool sets,
 - discover tool installers through Java `ServiceLoader`,
-- execute tool logic through a common callback contract,
+- execute tool logic through a shared callback contract,
-- resolve configuration-driven values during tool setup,
 - register host-managed tools through `Genai.addTool(...)`,
 - enable OpenAI web search,
 - and connect the OpenAI provider to one or more MCP servers.

-This separation keeps provider communication concerns inside the provider implementation while tool behavior stays inside dedicated Java classes.
+This separation keeps provider communication inside the provider implementation while tool behavior stays in dedicated Java classes.

 ## Core package: `org.machanism.machai.ai.tools`